Under 2 hours

 - If the nuts won’t unscrew easily, try spraying them with penetrating oil.
 If that doesn't work, you may have to cut the bolts with a hacksaw or split the nuts with a nut splitter.

 - Straddle the toilet and gently rock it side to side to break the seal.

 - Lift the bowl and lay it on its side on a towel out of the way.
 Have a partner help you with this step if needed.

 - Scrape away the old wax from the toilet flange and the bottom of the toilet with a paint scraper.
 Throw away the old wax into a bucket lined with a plastic bag.

 - Clean the flange and horn with a stiff wire brush.

 Ready to find the supplies you need in your local store?
-Use The Home Depot app to locate products and check inventory.
-We'll take you to the exact aisle and bay.
+Use The Home Depot Mobile App to locate products and check inventory.